ePages-de/epages-devportal/_posts/2018/2018-08-16-encrypt-the-internet.md

 Setting an `.empty` TXT record here prevents some caching problems.

-To use nsupdate on a BIND DNS server you need to add a key and an update-policy.
+To use nsupdate on a BIND DNS server, you need to add a key and an update-policy.
 This may look like this:

 {% highlight bash %}